There's never a shortage of options for a delicious crawfish boil.

 Owner Hieu Doan unleashes his Viet-Cajun crawfish at a second Boil Seafood House location on Tulane Avenue in Mid-City.
 Doan’s approach integrates the New Orleans style with the Houston Viet-Cajun style that clawed its way to popularity in the city around 2018.

-Bon Temp Boulet’s Seafood
+Bon Temps Boulet’s Seafood

-You might have already tasted crawfish from new Metairie restaurant Bon Temp Boulet’s Seafood without even realizing it.
+You might have already tasted crawfish from new Metairie restaurant Bon Temps Boulet’s Seafood without even realizing it.
 Owner Steven Boulet managed operations at the former Bevi Seafood’s Metairie location for nearly a year before opening his own spot at the same location.

-While crawfish is their specialty, Bon Temp Boulet’s Seafood also serves smoked fried wings, wagyu brisket, po-boys and desserts.
+While crawfish is their specialty, Bon Temps Boulet’s Seafood also serves smoked fried wings, wagyu brisket, po-boys and desserts.
 Boulet also keeps it fun with creative beverages to pair with boiled seafood like peanut butter and jelly beer and interesting craft daiquiris.

 Local crawfish expert Jason Seither spent more than a decade perfecting his process.
 Seither, who owns one of the best-known seafood restaurants in Harahan, is back serving crawfish from Seither’s Seafood’s parking lot and outside Zuppardo’s Family Supermarket in Metairie.